-In the event that a resolution of the matter has not been reached through the informal appeal process, the PI will refer the matter in writing to the AVPR.
-The AVPR will follow the YukonU ACC appeals procedures and appoint an ad hoc Appeals Committee to review the appeal.
-Decisions of the Appeals Committee constituted by the AVPR will be considered final and there are no other appeals.
+In the event that a resolution of the matter has not been reached through the informal appeal process, the PI will refer the matter in writing to the VPAR.
+The VPAR will follow the YukonU ACC appeals procedures and appoint an ad hoc Appeals Committee to review the appeal.
+Decisions of the Appeals Committee

 - 12.3.
 The Appeals Committee will be composed of at least three persons as follows: - 12.3.1.
 One person named by the investigator of the protocol being considered - 12.3.2.
-One person named by the AVPR (who may be a member of the ACC) and - 12.3.3.
-One person, who shall be Chair, agreed upon by the investigator and the AVPR (failing such agreement, one person appointed by the President) - 12.4.
+One person named by the VPAR (who may be a member of the ACC) and - 12.3.3.
+One person, who shall be Chair, agreed upon by the investigator and the VPAR (failing such agreement, one person appointed by the President) - 12.4.
 By majority vote, an Appeals Committee may confirm or modify the decision of the ACC and may impose its own conditions for approval of the project, or for its continuation.
 An Appeals Committee may halt an ongoing project. - 12.5.
 The decision of the Appeals Committee shall be final.
-The University shall not overturn a decision by the ACC Appeals Committee in which it does not approve the use of animals in a research or teaching activity.
+The University shall not overturn a decision by the ACC Appeals Committee in which it does not approve the use of animals in a research or teaching activity. - 12.6.

-12.6.
 The Appeals Committee Chair will inform the ACC of the decision.